WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 \subsection{Experiment Design}

-Our dataset is divided into two types of reading scenarios following the approach in \citet{malmaud-informationseeking}: A \textit{normal reading} task (NR), and an \textit{information-seeking reading} task (IS).
+The \textsc{WebQAmGaze} dataset is divided into two types of reading paradigms following the approach in \citet{malmaud-etal-2020-bridging}: A \textit{normal reading} task (NR), and an \textit{information-seeking reading} task (IS).
+There is no time limit for reading the texts in either scenario.

 In the NR task, the participants are instructed to read a text carefully at their own speed and to press the spacebar to proceed to the next screen where they are asked a comprehension question about the text.
-The question can be either True/False or an open question.
+The question is either a true/false question (for the MECO texts) or an open-answer question (for the XQuAD texts).

 In the IS task, the participants are first presented with the question they will need to find an answer to in the text.
 The text is then presented on the next screen and the participants are instructed to press the spacebar as soon as they find the answer in the text.
 Then they are shown the question once again and they have to type their answer into a free text field.
-There is no time control for reading the texts in either scenario.